stackbit-projects/magical-iron-e6244/content/pages/index.md

   - section_id: congratulations
     title: CONGRATULATIONS
     content: >
-      You found the SabreDAO, an ultra-exclusive club with unparalleled utility and community.
+      You found the TIPSY TIGER CLUB, an ultra-exclusive club with unparalleled utility and community.

-      SabreDAO is the premier of fractional DAO, 40% of initial mint revenue will be used to purchase Blue-Chip NFTs CryptoPunk and more.
+      Tipsy Tiger Club is the premier of fractional DAO, 40% of initial mint revenue will be used to purchase Blue-Chip NFTs CryptoPunk and more.
 10% of initial mint revenue will be used for marketing.
 50% of royalities from secondary sales will return to the DAO community wallet.